inlab-geo/pyfm2d/readme.md

 ## Wrapping Strategy

-The idea is to refactor the main into a subroutine inside a module that contains all variables used by main as global variables, That is they are moved out of the subroutine.
+The idea is to refactor the original Fortran main into a subroutine inside a module that contains all variables used by main as global variables.
+That is they are moved out of the subroutine.
-As a consequence they should have global scope that is they exist even when the main that is now a subroutine is terminated.
+As a consequence they have global scope and exist even when the main, that is now a subroutine, is terminated.
 Thus they are accessible from Python via to be written get and set functions.

-This has now been completed for the  file specifying the source location tpyically called `sources.dat`.

 ## Tests